akarnokd/plan-b-terraform-mods/README.md

 </details>

 ## VSync Limit Framerate

+:warning: Discontinued.
+Vanilla has now this feature. :warning:

 Reduce the framerate when vsync is turned on to 1/2, 1/3 or 1/4 of the system's default framerate.
 Set the divider in the config file.